What is Glaucoma?

 Most cases of glaucoma are associated with an elevated pressure inside the eye, known as intraocular pressure (IOP).
 When the aqueous humor (a clear liquid that normally flows in and out of the eye) cannot drain properly, pressure builds up.
 The resulting increase in IOP can damage the nerve fibers.

-The most common form of glaucoma is primary open-angle glaucoma, in which the aqueous fluid is blocked from flowing out of the eye at a normal rate through a drainage system called the trabecular meshwork .
+The most common form of glaucoma is primary open-angle glaucoma, in which the aqueous fluid is blocked from flowing out of the eye at a normal rate through a drainage system called the trabecular meshwork.
 Most people who develop primary open-angle glaucoma notice no symptoms until their vision is impaired.

 Approximately 20% of glaucoma patients have normal IOP, a condition known as normal tension glaucoma.
-Therefore the diagnosis of glaucoma is not solely based on IOP measurement, but consists of careful evalution of the optic nerve and other eye structures.
+Therefore, the diagnosis of glaucoma is not solely based on IOP measurement, but consists of careful evaluation of the optic nerve and other eye structures.
 This requires a dilated exam and other tests including visual field testing, nerve fiber layer analysis, optic nerve photography, examination the trabecular meshwork with a special contact lens (gonioscopy), and corneal thickness measurement (pachymetry).

 Ocular hypertension is a condition that can lead to open-angle glaucoma.
 When the IOP is above normal, the risk of developing glaucoma increases.
-Several risk factors affect whether you will develop glaucoma, including the IOP level, family history, age, steroid medication, African-american ancestry, and decreased corneal thickness.
-If your risk is high, your eye doctor may recommend treatment to lower your IOP, even without definite optic nerve damage.
+Several risk factors affect whether you will develop glaucoma, including the IOP level, family history, age, steroid medication, African-American ancestry, and decreased corneal thickness.
+If your risk is high, your eye doctor may recommend treatment to lower your IOP, even without detectable optic nerve damage.

 In angle-closure glaucoma, the iris (the colored part of the eye) obstructs the drainage of aqueous fluid, leading to an increase of IOP.
 In acute angle-closure glaucoma IOP increases suddenly.
 This situation requires emergent intervention because optic nerve damage and vision loss can occur within hours.
 Symptoms can include nausea, vomiting, seeing halos around lights, and eye pain.
 If this happens, your eye doctor will perform a procedure called laser iridotomy, which makes a small opening in the iris to relieve the obstruction.